-The flexor carpi ulnaris muscle acts as an anatomical guideline for finding the neurovascular bundle i.e.ulnar nerve, ulnar artery and accompanying venae comitantes, it can be easily palpated in its distal course if the wrist is flexed and adducted.
-The line between the medial humeral epicondyle and the pisiform, along the anterior palmar margin of the flexor carpi ulnaris muscle, is used as a reference point (3).
-Anatomical variations in musculotendinous junction of the flexor carpi ulnaris muscle were found in literature (4).
-The variant flexor carpi ulnaris causing ulnar nerve compression was also documented (5).
-A small additional slip of flexor carpi ulnaris muscle was reported in literature (6).
-In the present study, the separate ulnar and humeral heads of flexor carpi ulnaris muscle was observed and the ulnar head of flexor carpi ulnaris separating ulnar artery and ulnar nerve.
-Such type of variations seen in two specimens is not yet reported in literature.
+The flexor carpi ulnaris muscle acts as an anatomical guideline for finding the neurovascular bundle i.e.the ulnar nerve and artery and accompanying venae comitantes, it can be easily palpated in its distal course if the wrist is flexed and adducted.
+The line between the medial humeral epicondyle and the pisiform, along the anterior palmar margin of the flexor carpi ulnaris muscle, is used as a reference point [3].
+Anatomical variations in musculotendinous junction of the flexor carpi ulnaris muscle were found in literature [4].
+The variant flexor carpi ulnaris causing ulnar nerve compression was also documented [5].
+An additional slip of flexor carpi ulnaris muscle was reported by previous research workers [6].
+But the presence of an additional muscle slip of flexor carpi ulnaris muscle associated with anomalous high division of dorsal branch of the ulnar nerve was not yet reported in literature.
 The variations of the flexor carpi ulnaris muscle is important for the radiologist in interpreting the ultrasound and the magnetic resonance images and also for the surgeons operating on the ulnar neurovascular bundle by using flexor carpi ulnaris muscle as a guideline.
 The ulnar nerve entrapment may occur due to the aponeurosis of the two heads of the flexor carpi ulnaris muscle leading to compression or irritation of the ulnar nerve.
 The surgeons should have the knowledge of an additional slip of the flexor carpi ulnaris muscle while operating on the compression or irritation of the ulnar nerve and the cubital tunnel syndrome.
 A test called electromyography i.e. EMG and / or nerve conduction study i.e. NCS may be done to confirm the diagnosis of the ulnar nerve entrapment and its severity.
 During the surgical correction on cubital tunnel syndrome the ulnar nerve is moved from its place behind the medial epicondyle to a new place in front of it.
 This is called an anterior transposition of the ulnar nerve.
-The nerve can be moved to lie under the skin and fat, on top of the muscle (subcutaneous transposition), within the muscle (intermuscular transposition) or under the muscle (submuscular transposition).
+The nerve can be moved to lie under the skin and fat but on top of the muscle (subcutaneous transposition), within the muscle (intermuscular transposition) or under the muscle (submuscular transposition).
 Therefore the knowledge of the variations of the flexor carpi ulnaris muscle is important in cubital tunnel release operation.
-This knowledge is also important for the plastic surgeons using a proximally based, pedicled flexor carpi ulnaris muscle turnover flap for the soft tissue reconstruction at the posterior elbow (7).
-The whole and split flexor carpi ulnaris pedicle flaps provide predictable coverage of posterior elbow soft-tissue defects (8).
-The flexor carpi ulnaris muscle is a useful local muscle flap in the forearm and elbow.
+This knowledge is also important for the plastic surgeons using a proximally based, pedicled flexor carpi ulnaris muscle turnover flap for the soft tissue reconstruction at the posterior elbow [7].
+The whole and split flexor carpi ulnaris pedicle flaps provide predictable coverage of posterior elbow soft-tissue defects [8].
+The flexor carpi ulnaris muscle is an useful local muscle flap in the forearm and elbow.
 The flexor carpi ulnaris muscle is an important palmar flexor and ulnar deviator of the wrist, and hence the action may be affected if the entire muscle is used as a local muscle flap.
-The flexor carpi ulnaris muscle is made up of two distinct neuromuscular compartments. arrangement allows for splitting of the muscle and the potential use of the larger ulnar compartment as a local muscle flap while maintaining the humeral compartment to flex and adduct the hand (9).
-The flexor carpi ulnaris muscle pedicle flap is used to improve blood supply and soft tissue coverage at the infected nonunion site of the proximal ulna for restoration of elbow function (10).
+The flexor carpi ulnaris muscle is made up of two distinct neuromuscular compartments.
+This arrangement allows for splitting of the muscle and the potential use of the larger ulnar compartment as a local muscle flap while maintaining the humeral compartment to flex and adduct the hand [9].
+The flexor carpi ulnaris muscle pedicle flap is used to improve blood supply and soft tissue coverage at the infected nonunion site of the proximal ulna for restoration of elbow function [10].
 Entrapment or compressive neuropathies are important and wide spread debilitating clinical problems.
-They are caused frequently as the nerve passes through a fibrous tunnel, or an opening in fibrous or muscular tissue.
-The most common is the entrapment of the median nerve in the wrist leading to the carpal tunnel syndrome.
-In the present study, the accessory belly of the flexor carpi ulnaris muscle was observed in 18 upper limb specimens.
-The accessory belly of the flexor carpi ulnaris muscle crossed over the ulnar nerve and the median nerve.
-The accessory belly of the flexor carpi ulnaris muscle may compress the ulnar nerve and the median nerve which might lead to numbness and tingling in the hand.
-The knowledge of this variation may be clinically important because the symptoms are similar to those of the carpal tunnel syndrome (11).
-In the era of modern medicine due to the technical advances and interventional methods of diagnosis and treatment it is very importance to record and discuss the anatomical anomalies (12).
-The ulnar tunnel is located at the proximal part of the hand lateral to the pisiform bone and to the proximal part of the carpal tunnel.
-The ulnar tunnel contains the ulnar nerve and artery.
-Compression of the ulnar nerve in this tunnel is often reported due to cysts, occupational trauma, fractures and muscle variations (13, 14).
-The flexor carpi ulnaris is made up of two distinct neuromuscular compartments.
-This arrangement allows for splitting of the muscle and the potential use of the larger ulnar compartment as a local muscle flap while maintaining the humeral compartment as an ulnar deviator and palmar flexor of the wrist (9).
-After multiple efforts to heal an infected nonunion of the proximal ulna, a flexor carpi ulnaris muscle pedicle flap was used to improve blood supply and softtissue coverage at the nonunion site.
-It was observed that it promoted bone healing and restoration of useful elbow function (10).
-The course and distribution of ulnar nerve and ulnar artery can assist the surgeon in the diagnosis and effective management of the more common pain syndromes conditions associated with the ulnar aspect of the hand (13, 14).
-As the two heads of flexor carpi ulnaris muscles were separate the tendinous arch between them was absent.
-The possibility of entrapment of ulnar nerve in cubital tunnel in such cases is rare.